Compact Online Reference Encyclopedia (CORE)

 Is there a standard waiver for a probable cause hearing?
 No. States should follow the elements of a waiver that inform the supervised individual of the consequences of a waiver in writing to prevent any question as to the voluntary nature of the admission…

-According the Commission’s definition of “offender,” the Commission can regulate the full range of adult offenders.
-An adult offender does not have to be on a traditionally applied formal “probation” or “parole” status to qualify for transfer and…
+According to the Commission’s definition of “supervised individual,” the ICAOS can regulate a wide range of adults under supervision.
+An individual does not need to be on formal "probation" or "parole" to be eligible for transfer and supervision under the…

 As previously discussed, the ICAOS received advanced congressional consent pursuant to 4 U.S.C. § 112 (2004).
 Accordingly, the agreement created a Compact that must be construed as federal law enforceable on member states through the Supremacy Clause and…